 - for a proprietary company that has a sole director who is also the sole company secretary – that director.

 LegalVision can assist you with any questions about your company or its common seal, including drafting clauses in your company’s constitution.
-Please call our office on 1300 544 755 and our Client Care team will happily provide you with an obligation-free consultation and a fixed-fee quote.
+Please call our commercial lawyers on 1300 544 755 and our Client Care team will happily provide you with an obligation-free consultation and a fixed-fee quote.